The original Rules

 the 1970s.
 Confusingly, each of the products was identified as being a Department; the original product eventually becoming known

 as the No 1 Department, the tax-concession product introduced in 1957 is known as the No 2 Department, etc.

 to the Deposit accounts, and details of how they operated, is described in the following sections:

 the various Savings and Investment products offered by the Bank

 Details of the systems used to number depositors' accounts; and for the identification

 Examples of entries in Ledgers used by the temporary wartime

-Ledgers - extracts from the early Ledgers of:
+Depositors' Ledgers (Birmingham Municipal Bank) - extracts from the early bound Ledgers of: